 You can crop a snapshot to trim parts you do not need, and save the result in a separate file.
 The original snapshot is also retained.

-- In the PLAY mode, use [◀] and [▶] to scroll through images and display the snapshot you want to crop. - 2.
-Press [MENU]. - On the "PLAY" tab, select "Trimming" and then press [▶]. - This operation can be performed only while a snapshot is on the monitor screen.
+In the PLAY mode, use [◀] and [▶] to scroll through images and display the snapshot you want to crop.

+On the "PLAY" tab, select "Trimming" and then press [▶].

 Zoom Factor Represents Snapshot Area